Gouverneur K. Warren: Legacy

 A bronze statue of Warren stands on Little Round Top in Gettysburg National Military Park.
 It was created by Karl Gerhardt (1853–1940) and dedicated in 1888.
 Another bronze statue, by Henry Baerer (1837–1908), was erected in the Grand Army Plaza, Brooklyn, New York.
 It depicts Warren standing in uniform, with field binoculars on a granite pedestal made of stone quarried at Little Round Top.

 Reflecting a pattern of naming many Washington, DC streets in newly developed areas in the Capital after Civil War generals, an east–west street in the Northwest quadrant is named Warren Street, NW.

 The United States Army Transport was named for Warren.

 The glacial river that was the outlet of Lake Agassiz in Minnesota was named for Warren.

 The G. K. Warren Prize is awarded approximately every four years by the United States National Academy of Sciences.
 It is funded by a gift from his daughter, Miss Emily B. Warren, in memory of her father.

 Mount Warren in California is named in his honor.

+Warren Peak in the Bear Lodge Mountains of Wyoming is named in his honor.